 - Non-New Hampshire Residents $15,991

 Cost includes tuition and fees for five courses, housing with kitchen facilities, round-trip airfare, academic transcript, field trips, sports arena membership and pre-departure and on-site orientations.
-Not included were meals, books and supplies, mandatory health insurance, Ireland immigration fee of $405 and a refundable housing/damage deposit of $350.
+Not included are meals, books and supplies, mandatory health insurance, Ireland immigration fee of $405 and a refundable housing/damage deposit of $350.

 No, students pay only the cost of the program.